rmorshea/labox/docs/src/concepts/storages.md

 information that is used to retrieve it later is returned.
 This information is called "storage config" and is distinct from the data which is being stored remotely.
 In the example above, the storage config is a string that forms part of a file path where the data was put.
-More generally these methods may return anything which is JSON serializable, such as a dictionary.
-You may customize how this data is serialized and deserialized by replacing the default [`json_encoder`][labox.core.storage.Storage.json_encoder] and [`json_decoder`][labox.core.storage.Storage.json_decoder] attributes of the [`Storage`][labox.core.storage.Storage] class.
+More generally though, these methods may return anything which is JSON serializable.
+You may customize how this data is serialized and deserialized by replacing the default [`Storage.serialize_config`][labox.core.storage.Storage.serialize_config] and [`Storage.deserialize_config`][labox.core.storage.Storage.deserialize_config] methods.
+Ultimately this `config` is saved within the [`ContentRecord.storage_config`][labox.core.database.ContentRecord.storage_config] column in the database.

 ## Storage Names